 Student Groups and Activities

-Georgetown students are actively engaged in more than 200 co-curricular student clubs and organizations across the Main Campus, Law Center, and Medical Center.
+Georgetown students are actively engaged in nearly 380 co-curricular student clubs and organizations across the Main Campus, Law Center, and Medical Center.
 Many of these have a global dimension, such as cultural affinity or diplomacy.
 The university also supports a wide array of student activities that support global learning, ranging from research and immersion trips abroad to volunteer work with migrant communities in Washington, D.C.